JKZH-Cyber/JKZH-Cyber/README.md

-## Objective
+## Who am I?

-- I've developed an endlessly evolving passion and a better understanding of cybersecurity.
-With the experience, knowledge, and skills I've gained thus far, I'm confident I can take on the role of an entry to mid-level cybersecurity analyst, but I am interested in any similar position as I continue to grow and learn both the defensive, offensive, and compliance aspects of cybersecurity.
-I'm interested in both full-time and contracted (6+ months) opportunities with the option to extend or become full-time.
+-  I am an experienced Infrastructure Security Technician with a strong foundation in cybersecurity and an ongoing passion for learning and growth in the field.
+With a diverse skill set spanning from network security and threat detection to incident response, I am confident in my ability to contribute towards and continue to learn in both defensive and offensive cybersecurity efforts.
+I possess a solid understanding of industry frameworks such as NIST and am proficient in security and management tools like network scanners, MDR/EDR platforms, SIEM solutions, Azure, and others.
+My technical expertise includes Cloud Security, PowerShell, SQL, Firewalls, VPN, and various network monitoring tools like Wireshark, and Cisco Meraki.
+I also have experience with vulnerability management using tools like Nessus, and multi-factor authentication platforms like Cisco Duo.
+My ultimate goal is to make a meaningful impact while further developing my skills in the defensive, offensive, and compliance aspects of cybersecurity.

 ## Skills